 The road bike is the most common.
 It has gears and rounded drop bars.
 Most racing bikes are lighter than recreational bikes.
-The componentary tends to be a higher grade and the wheels are lighter, providing higher performance.
+The componentry tends to be a higher grade and the wheels are lighter, providing higher performance.
 These bikes range in price from the affordable to the extreme.
-The more expensive the more bling, kudos and carbon,

 The next most common is the Time Trial bike.
 Used mostly for time trial events such as the road time trial, triathlon and ironman.
 Designed specifically for solo speed these bikes have a big aerodynamic emphasis.
 The bars are different from the drop bars found on road bikes, the gear levers are usually at the end of bars and the rider rides in a more aerodynamic position.

-Finally the track bike.
+The track bike.
 These are specifically built for riding on the velodrome.
 They have no brakes.
-They dont have a freewheel because the drive chain is directly coupled to the rear wheel.
+They don’t have a freewheel because the drive chain is directly coupled to the rear wheel.
 This is described as being a fixed wheel.
 The dimensions of the frame are geared up for agility and speed.

 Components there are 3 major brands, SRAM, Shimano and Campagnolo.
 Commonly called a groupset.
 Most bikes come with Shimano or SRAM.
 Campagnolo is considered the top group set and is manufactured in Italy.
 The traditional old school riders tend to like the Italian built Campagnolo gear.
 Any expensive Italian bike should not be seen with anything less than an Italian Campagnolo groupset.
 The top end components include carbon levers and cranks.

 When you buy your bike you want to ensure that you are going to be happy for awhile, as most people I know that have bought entry level bikes tend to be back at the shop within a few month looking for an upgrade.
-For bikes that have a bit of bling and that would be happy with check out the following:
+For bikes that have a bit of bling check out the following:

 Giant.
 They are one of the biggest bicycle manufactured in the world and have a range of excellent bikes at very competitive prices.